Global Frobenius Liftability I: Frobenius liftability

 If we do not fix $\wt X$ a priori, then the classical theory is of no use, and in fact we cannot even write a suitable functor of Artin rings (one needs a lifting of Frobenius on the base).
 Nori and Srinivas bypass the difficulty by considering the problem of lifting $(X, F_X)$ only to $W_n(k)$, in which case the lifting $\sigma$ of Frobenius on $W_n(k)$ is unique.
 As in their situation, in \S\ref{s:log-mehta-srinivas} we shall actually need to lift not only to $W_2(k)$ but all the way to $W(k)$ to apply characteristic zero methods.

 Their results are as follows.

-\begin{prop}[{\cite[Appendix]{MehtaSrinivas}}] Let $X$ be a smooth scheme over $k$, and let $(X_n, F_{X_n})$ be a Frobenius lifting of $X$ over $W_n(k)$.
-Then the following holds. \begin{enumerate}[(a)] \item For every lifting $X_{n+1}$ of $X_n$ over $W_{n+1}(k)$ there exists an obstruction class
+\begin{prop}[{\cite[Appendix]{MehtaSrinivas}}] Let $X$ be a smooth scheme over $k$, and let $(X_n, F_{X_n})$ be a~Frobenius lifting of $X$ over $W_n(k)$.
+Then the following hold. \begin{enumerate}[(a)] \item For every lifting $X_{n+1}$ of $X_n$ over $W_{n+1}(k)$ there exists an obstruction class

 whose vanishing is sufficient and necessary for the existence of a lifting $F_{X_{n+1}}$ of $F_{X_n}$ to $X_{n+1}$.
 If the obstruction vanishes, then the space of such liftings is a torsor under $\Hom(\Omega^1_{X},F_{X*}\cO_X)$. \item There exists an obstruction class